matejMartinc/FoodSEM/README.md

 The script creates two folders (by default 'train_sets_ner_nel' and 'test_sets_ner_nel') containing the train and test datasets for 5 folds. <br/>

-Train and test 5 language models (one for each fold) on five folds:<br/>
+Train and test 5 language models (one for each fold) on five folds.
+Please note that the code currently only supports training on a single GPU:<br/>

 ```
 python train_and_test.py